Satyam50/StockHub/README.md

 Password: [Your admin password]
 Folder Structure
 perl
-Copy code
-stockhub/
-├── database/
+database/
-│ ├── connection.php # Database connection setup
-│ ├── show-products.php # Script to fetch all products
-│ ├── add-product.php # Script to add a new product
-│ ├── delete-product.php # Script to delete a product
-│ ├── show-users.php # Script to fetch all users
-│ ├── add-user.php # Script to add a new user
-│ ├── delete-user.php # Script to delete a user
-│ └── update-user.php # Script to update user information

-├── css/
+connection.php: Database connection setup show-products.php: Script to fetch all products add-product.php: Script to add a new product delete-product.php: Script to delete a product show-users.php: Script to fetch all users add-user.php: Script to add a new user delete-user.php: Script to delete a user update-user.php: Script to update user information css/

-│ └── dashboard.css # Stylesheet for dashboard
+dashboard.css: Stylesheet for dashboard js/

-├── js/
-│ └── script.js # JavaScript functions
+script.js: JavaScript functions

-├── partials/
+partials/

-│ ├── app-sidebar.php # Sidebar navigation
+app-sidebar.php: Sidebar navigation
-│ └── app-topnav.php # Top navigation bar
+app-topnav.php: Top navigation bar index.php: Login page

-├── index.php # Login page
-├── dashboard.php # Main dashboard page
+dashboard.php: Main dashboard page

-├── product-add.php # Page to add new products
+product-add.php: Page to add new products

-├── product-list.php # Page to list all products
+product-list.php: Page to list all products

-├── user-add.php # Page to add new users
+user-add.php: Page to add new users

-└── README.md
+README.md: Readme file (you are here)